 4. Avoid teaser rates

 The best available interest rates may be short-lived.
-These so-called teaser rates are when a bank offers an attractive interest rate to lure consumers into opening a savings account, only to significantly lower the rate after just a few months.
+Banks may offer teaser or promotional rates, which are attractive interest rates used to get new customers to open a savings account.
+Banks may significantly lower the teaser rate after just a few months.

 You may also have to maintain a minimum balance and meet other requirements to get the high rate.
-Check the fine print explaining the rate’s terms.
+Always check the fine print explaining the rate’s terms.